 While you'll need the higher Xbox Game Pass Ultimate tier in order to access Xbox Cloud Gaming, it's worth the upgrade in our opinion, as you can see in our review.
 Playing games via the cloud is a fantastic way to experience the best Xbox Series X games on the go at a moment's notice.

-You can use an Xbox One Controller or PS4 DualShock 4 pad.
-However, no matter the gamepad you choose, we recommend buying either a clip that holds your phone in place above the pad, or a gamepad specifically made for the job.
-Some of them turn your phone into a device akin to a Nintendo Switch.
+But a phone alone won’t do; while some games now support touch controls, whether you own a Samsung Galaxy S22 or iPhone 13, you’ll often need a gamepad to make Xbox games shine.
+You can use an Xbox Wireless Controller, DualShock 4 pad, and plenty more.
+No matter the gamepad, we recommend buying a clip that holds your phone above it, or a gamepad specifically made for the job.
+Some turn your phone into a device, like a Nintendo Switch.

 On the downside, the Razer Kishi will affect your phone's sound quality, despite having gaps in the design to cater for the areas in which most primary phones house their speakers.
 You won't be able to plug in wired headphones, either; you’ll need to remove your phone’s case if you use one.